 - alteration of the mural spectral Doppler envelope 16

-A recently described dynamic ultrasound technique using a sequential 3-step patient positioning protocol has been shown to increase the visualization rate of the appendix 10.
+A dynamic ultrasound technique using a sequential 3-step patient positioning protocol has been shown to increase the detection rate of appendix 10.
 In the study, patients were initially examined in the conventional supine position, followed by the left posterior oblique position (45° LPO) and then a “second-look” supine position.
 Reported detection rates increased from 30% in the initial supine position to 44% in the LPO position and a further increase to 53% with the “second-look” supine position.
-Slightly larger absolute and relative visualization rates were seen in children.
+Slightly larger absolute and relative detection rates were seen in children.
 The authors suggested that the effect of the LPO positioning step improved the acoustic window by shifting bowel contents.

 CT findings include 1,2,4: